Skip to content

 export const contractAddress = 'INSERT_CONTRACT_ADDRESS'.toLowerCase();

-The .toLowerCase() is critical because the Subsquid processor is case-sensitive, and some block explorers format contract addresses with capitalization.
+The .toLowerCase() is critical because the SQD processor is case-sensitive, and some block explorers format contract addresses with capitalization.
 Next, you'll see the line export const processor = new EvmBatchProcessor(), followed by .setDataSource.
 We'll need to make a few changes here.
-Subsquid has available archives for many chains, including Moonbeam, Moonriver, and Moonbase Alpha that can speed up the data retrieval process.
+SQD has available archives for many chains, including Moonbeam, Moonriver, and Moonbase Alpha that can speed up the data retrieval process.
 For indexing a local development node, there's no archive necessary so the exclusive data source will be the RPC URL of our local node.
 Go ahead and comment out or delete the archive line.
 Once done, your code should look similar to the below:

 .setDataSource({